bastosmichael/ephemyral-nextjs-code/README.md

-# Buildware
+# Ephemyral

-Buildware helps you ship code faster with AI.
+Ephemyral helps you ship code faster with AI.

 Build a code instruction system, give it an issue, and get an AI-generated PR!